DETAILED ACTION

 [0266] (D) In response to expiry of the timer T304 of the MCG, the RRC connection re-establishment procedure is initiated.).

-Therefore, it would have been obvious to one of ordinary skill in the art at the time the invention was made to take the technique of timer associated with RA procedure for handover in MCG of TSUBOI to the system of VIVO in order to take the advantage of method for distinguishing the processing for detecting radio link failure in the Source MCG to prevent unnecessary re-establishment processing for handover if completed within a finite time and do a re-establishment if handover is not completed within a finite time for enabling efficient control of mobility.
-(TSUBOI: [0023, 0257, 0263-0266]).
+Therefore, it would have been obvious to one of ordinary skill in the art at the time the invention was made to take the technique of timer associated with RA procedure for handover in MCG of TSUBOI to the technique for LTE NR Dual connectivity and Carrier Aggregation enhancement of VIVO-63 and VIVO in order to take the advantage of method for distinguishing the processing for detecting radio link failure in the Source MCG to prevent unnecessary re-establishment processing for handover if completed within a finite time and do a re-establishment if handover is not completed within a finite time for enabling efficient control of mobility (TSUBOI: [0023, 0257, 0263-0266]).

 Regarding claim 11, the claim is interpreted and rejected for the same reason as set forth for claim 2.